usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - `-it` is short for `-initial-template` while `-im` is short for `-initial-mode`
 - If both `-it` and `-im` are given, expect `-it` to prevail
 - Parameter `mode` further affects the results:
-  - `mode=compressed` strips line feeds from Markdown results for a 'compressed ASCII' view (no effect when producing HTML or MX)
+  - `mode=compact` strips line feeds from Markdown results for a 'compact ASCII' view (no effect when producing HTML or MX)
-  - `mode=concise` is even more compressed, writes only one-line summaries, and works for HTML as well as Markdown.
+  - `mode=one-liner` is even more compact, writes only one-line summaries, and works for HTML as well as Markdown.
   - `mode=silent-when-valid` suppresses any reports from valid instances\*
   - `mode=noisy` provides extra progress reports to STDOUT - useful for tracing when writing outputs to files